ChaitanyaRayala/egen_tutorial_projects/README.md

-This is a file for git demo
+This is a readme file for git demo with trucker project